 Who is the ghost in Universal’s Dark Universe?
 Can’t say I remember there being one.
 The Mummy certainly isn’t a ghost.
 It is far closer to a zombie, but Frankenstein’s monster does a much better job at capturing the horror of a person who has returned from the dead and turned evil.
 As well, the Mummy, at least in recent incarnations, is evil before death, and is much more akin to a demon like the one released in “The Evil Dead”.

 If you look at the other Universal monsters, most of the others are equally unsuitable to lead the charge.
-The Wolfman duplicates Mr. Hyde without the compelling character of Dr. Jekyll as his better half.
-The Invisible Man is not a monster, nor is The Hunchback of Notre Dame, the Phantom of the Opera, nor The Creeper.
-And the Creature from the Black Lagoon is nearly as mindless a monster as Jaws.
+The wolfman duplicates Mr. Hyde without the compelling character of Dr. Jekyll as his better half.
+The invisible man is not a monster, nor is the hunchback of Notre Dame, the phantom of the opera, nor the creeper.
+And the creature from the Black Lagoon is nearly as mindless a monster as the shark in Jaws.

 Dracula is the obvious lead, having both a charismatic villain and an iconic hero in Van Helsing.
 Yet I understand why Universal didn’t go with Dracula, having had a recent remake with Gary Oldman in the title role and Anthony Hopkins as Van Helsing, and then a more recent comic book take with Hugh Jackman as the monster hunter going up against a whole horde of monsters.
 A film featuring another character to distance any new incarnation of the iconic vampire from these previous iterations makes sense.

 Frankenstein at least has a reasonable protagonist in Victor to go with it’s monster.
-But one say that Frankenstein’s monster is equally overexposed, having appeared both in “Van Helsing” and the stand alone “I, Frankenstein”, which some see as an earlier failed attempt to bootstrap the Dark Universe.
+But one could argue that Frankenstein’s monster is equally overexposed, having appeared both in “Van Helsing” and the stand alone “I, Frankenstein”, which some see as an earlier failed attempt to bootstrap the Dark Universe.